l0wigh/Fluorite/EVO2.md

 - [X] ?
 Add a way to recognize a missplaced floating and fix it's workspace to the current monitor it's in
      - Kinda done I think ?
 - [X] Disable master offset changing when in fullscreen or in stacked layout
+- [X] Bugs with no cursor warp
+    - [X] Scratchpads doesn't take focus if cursor isn't on it
+    - [X] New tiled doesn't take focus if on floating windows
+    - [X] Opening a swallowing windows gives focus back on master
+    - [X] Switching monitors doesn't warp the cursor
+- [X] Find how to do a proper refocus when reloading Xresources